wp-plugins/form-maker/readme.txt

 5.5 There is a possibility to search the submissions database by all the relevant fields of the given form.
 Submissions can be sorted by any of the fields of the form by clicking the labels.

-5.6 You can delete any of submissions of a form by selecting them and pressing the ìDeleteî button on the top of the page of the Form Maker.
+5.6 You can delete any of submissions of a form by selecting them and pressing the ‚ÄúDelete‚Äù button on the top of the page of the Form Maker.

-5.7 It is also possible to edit the submissions of a form by clicking on the ìEditî icon on the upper right corner of the ìSubmissionsî section.
+5.7 It is also possible to edit the submissions of a form by clicking on the ‚ÄúEdit‚Äù icon on the upper right corner of the ‚ÄúSubmissions‚Äù section.

-5.8 You can add/remove any column of the submissions of a form by ìAdd/Remove Columnsî button.
+5.8 You can add/remove any column of the submissions of a form by ‚ÄúAdd/Remove Columns‚Äù button.